Postgraduate Certificate in One Health

 Upon successfully completing this course, students will be able to:

-- Early payment fee reduction: 10% discount is available if paid in full before 31st August for the academic year 2023/24.
+• Early payment fee reduction: A 10% discount is available if paid in full before 31st August for the academic year 2024/25.

-- Alumni discount: 15% discount on the total fees is available for Abrar University’s previous graduates.
+• Alumni discount: A 15% discount on the total fees is available for Abrar University’s previous graduates.

 All fees must be paid in US Dollars directly to the Abrar University account.